Turkmen Service

 Reporters Without Borders’ World Press Freedom Index ranks Turkmenistan 175th out of 180 countries.

-Turkmen security services routinely track down Azatlyk Radiosy’s social followers and have called the Service “the West’s weapon against Turkmenistan.”
+Turkmen security services routinely track down Azatlyk Radiosy’s social media followers and have called the Service “the West’s weapon against Turkmenistan.”

 Latest Updates